Backend¶

 - FQDN-based backends (external services)

-- IP-based backends
+- IP-based backends (legacy systems)

-- Unix domain socket support
+- Unix domain socket endpoints

 Basic Example¶